 Disclosure: This page may contain affiliate links.
 If you purchase something using those links, we may receive a commission, but it will not cost you anything extra.

 If your WordPress site is loading slow on the front-end, there are many ways to optimize it.
 Just implementing page caching and minification itself can get you a long way.

 But if you want to fix a slow WordPress admin, the approach should be different.
-Full-page caching is not much use here as you want to keep the admin pages dynamic.
+Full-page caching is not of much use here as you want to keep the admin pages dynamic.

 So the only solution is to find the underlying issues that are slowing down the pages and resolve them.
 That’s what we are going to discuss in this post.

 However, there is not a quick fix or a step-by-step process that can solve all the issues.
 So, here I am mentioning the things that I would do if I find that my admin pages are loading slowly.

 There are several parameters that affect the loading speed of a web page.
 For a normal front-end page, you can check the speed using a remote online tool like GTmetrix or Pingdom Tools.
 It helps to find out the TTFB, on-load time, and no. of requests for visitors from different locations.

 In contrast, for WordPress admin pages, you have to log in to access them.
 Also, since you are the admin, you want to know how fast the pages are for you, not your users.

 And for that, your best friend will be the Chrome Developer Tools itself.
 It gives detailed insights on how a page loads on your browser, along with different metrics like TTFB, request count, DOMContentLoaded time, and many more.

 So if you feel that the admin area is loading slow for you, the first thing you should do after logging in is to open the Developer Tools.
 For that, right-click on the page, then click Inspect, and go to the Networks Tab.
 Then reload the page so that Chrome displays the details of all the requests made for that page.